NSolooki/DocumentStore/README.md

 When your program first starts, there are no memory limits.
 However, the user may call either (or both) of the methods shown above on your DocumentStore to set limits on the storage used by documents.
 If both setters have been called by the user, then memory is considered to be full if **either** limit is reached.

 **For purposes of this project, the memory usage of a document defined as the total number of bytes in the document's in-memory representation.
-For text, that's the length of the array returned by [String.getBytes()](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/String.html#getBytes()), and for a binary document it is the length of the binary data, i.e. the byte\[\].**
+For text, that is the length of the array returned by [String.getBytes()](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/String.html#getBytes()), and for a binary document it is the length of the binary data, i.e. the byte\[\].**

 When carrying out a "put" or an "undo" will push the DocumentStore above either memory limit, the document store must get the least recently used Document from the MinHeap, and then erase **all traces** of that document from the DocumentStore; it should no longer exist in the Trie, in any Undo commands, or anywhere else in memory.
 This must be done for as many least-recently-used documents as necessary until there is enough memory below the limit to carry out the "put" or "undo".